rafaelcoralva/matlab-ecg-tools/README.md

 # ecg-tools
-Tools to process and label the ECG
+Tools to process and label the ECG incorporating useful external libraries